kinshuk4/daily-coding-problem-solutions/Problems901_950/README.md

 Given a complete binary tree, count the number of nodes in faster than O(n) time.
 Recall that a complete binary tree has every level filled except the last, and the nodes in the last level are filled starting from the left.

+## Daily Coding Problem: Problem #914 [Hard]

+This problem was asked by Netflix.

+Implement a queue using a set of fixed-length arrays.

+The queue should support `enqueue`, `dequeue`, and `get_size` operations.